-- Certificate of Completion signed by the utility - --Net metering approval letter (if applicable) - --Photograph(s) of the project showing all installed modules.
+- Certificate of Completion signed by the utility - Net metering approval letter (if applicable) - Photograph(s) of the project showing all installed modules.
 Photograph(s) must clearly show each module and must be in JPEG, TIFF, BMP, or PNG format. - Photograph(s) of the inverter(s).
-Photograph must clearly show inverter model number and must be in JPEG, TIFF, BMP, or PNG format. - Photograph of the meter (if applicable).
-Photograph must clearly show current cumulative lifetime meter reading and must be in JPEG, TIFF, BMP, or PNG format.

-- Proof that the project has an irrevocable transfer set-up in the REC tracking registry through either a copy of the irrevocable transfer acceptance email or a screen shot of the irrevocable transfer screen showing the registry certification number of the system. - For Community Solar only: - Proof that minimum subscriber commitments have been met (50% of capacity must be subscribed) - Percentage of small subscribers
+Photograph must clearly show inverter model number-and must be in JPEG, TIFF, BMP, or PNG format.
+Photograph of just one inverter is acceptable if using microinverters. - Photograph of the meter (if applicable).
+Photograph must clearly show current cumulative lifetime meter reading and must be in JPEG, TIFF, BMP, or PNG format. - Proof that the project has an irrevocable transfer set-up in the REC tracking registry through either a copy of the irrevocable transfer acceptance email or a screen shot of the irrevocable transfer screen showing the registry certification number of the system. - For Community Solar only - Proof that minimum subscriber commitments have been met (50% of capacity must be subscribed) - Percentage of small subscribers (as a share of total system capacity)